-Mid-summer means mid-project reviews for Tauber Institute students, who are currently working on site to solve cutting-edge operations challenges posed by their team project sponsors.
+Tauber Institute students are working on site to solve cutting-edge operations challenges posed by their team project sponsors.
 Tauber students spend their summer diving deep into problem solving, often uncovering millions of dollars of savings for their sponsors – as well as improvements in areas such as energy consumption, waste reduction, throughput time, and supply chain risk.

 A Pfizer student team is developing an innovative approach to get new precision medicines to market faster.
 A Boeing team is creating procedures to streamline the painting process for new airplanes.
 A Ford team is employing artificial intelligence to automate and optimize allocation planning processes.
 A Dow team is strategizing potential deployment of autonomous vehicles within Dow's supply chain.